 How Schools Can Start Embracing NZSL in the Classroom

 Some schools have already had great success with NZSL.
-Cindy mentions an example from the Education Gazette in 2022, where a school integrated NZSL into its everyday activities, helping both DHH and hearing students thrive.
+Denise mentions an example from the Education Gazette in 2022, where a school integrated NZSL into its everyday activities, helping both DHH and hearing students thrive.
 Programs like NZSL@School have also been praised for supporting DHH students in mainstream schools.
-For schools looking to get started, Cindy suggests using resources from TeachSign, working with Ko Taku Reo, and offering professional development for staff.
+For schools looking to get started, she suggests using resources from TeachSign, working with Ko Taku Reo, and offering professional development for staff.
 She also recommends reaching out to local Deaf communities for guidance and support.

 Ko Taku Reo currently supports 4,000 DHH students across New Zealand, along with their families and schools.
 Expanding NZSL in classrooms could benefit even more students, helping to bridge the gap between Deaf and hearing communities.
-Cindy’s insights show that NZSL is a way to create stronger connections and make schools more welcoming for everyone.
+Denise’s insights show that NZSL is a way to create stronger connections and make schools more welcoming for everyone.

 Related Posts